diego-codev/diego-codev/README.md

-# Diego Oliveira👋
+# Diego Oliveira 👋

 A **developer and Computer Science student at UFLA** with a strong foundation in programming and problem-solving.
-I have practical experience working on software projects, assisting students in programming courses, and exploring new technologies to build efficient and creative solutions.
+I have practical experience working on software projects, assist students in programming courses, and explore new technologies to build efficient and creative solutions.

+---

 ## 🛠️ Technologies and Tools